alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 GitHub](https://github.com/rails/cache_digests).

-Like certain other Rails 4 features, **cache_digests** can be included as a gem in Rails 3.2 so it can be used today by simply adding the gem to `Gemfile`.
+Like certain other Rails 4 features, **cache_digests** can be included as a gem in Rails 3.2, so it can be used today by simply adding the gem to `Gemfile`.
 I recommend using **cache_digests** in existing applications if you already use this style of caching or want to use it before Rails 4 is released.

 ### <a id="encrypted-cookies"></a>Encrypted Cookies

-Rails 4 introduces encrypted cookies, and uses them by default (in newly generated apps) as the default store for session data.
-Encrypted cookies save data in a form that cannot be easily tampered with by users;
-additionally, users cannot even read the data that is being saved at all.
+Rails 4 introduces encrypted cookies, and uses them by default (in newly generated apps) as the store for session data.
+Encrypted cookies save data in a form that cannot be easily tampered with by users; furthermore, users cannot even read the data that is being saved at all.

 In contrast, Rails 3 uses digitally signed cookies as the default store for sessions.
 Digitally signed cookies cannot be easily tampered with, but users